-Average US 30-year mortgage rate falls to 4.27 pct
+Average 30-year mortgage rate rises to 4.03 percent

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage was unchanged at 0.7 point.
-The fee for a 15-year loan remained at 0.6 point.
+The average fee for a 30-year mortgage was unchanged this week at 0.5 point.
+The fee on 15-year loans declined to 0.4 point from 0.5 point.